Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry: Results

-In Figure~\ref{fig:alpha}, we plot the fractional width for each model image against the fractional diameter difference $\alpha_{1} - 1$.
-As in the case of the Kerr metric discussed in \citetalias{Ozel2021}, the fractional diameter difference is almost always positive and small, i.e., the bright ring has a slightly larger diameter than the shadow in the vast majority of cases.
+In Figure~\ref{fig:alpha} we plot the fractional width for each model image against the fractional diameter difference $\alpha_{1} - 1$.
+As in the case of the Kerr metric discussed in \citetalias{Ozel2021}, the fractional diameter difference is almost always positive and small, i.e., the bright ring has a slightly larger diameter than the shadow in the vast majority of cases (cf.~Figure 10 of \citetalias{Ozel2021}, but note that the distributions there appear narrower because the panels are separated into positive and negative black hole spins).
 This is true for all metric deformation parameters in the various metrics we considered as well as for the details of the plasma model.
 This is a direct consequence of strong gravitational lensing effects close to $r_{\sub UPO}$ that cause a rapid increase in image brightness near the critical impact parameter and a strong brightness depression interior to it.

 The red filled regions in Figure~\ref{fig:alpha} correspond to images in which the fractional width of the ring is smaller than the fractional diameter difference, while the diagonal dashed lines correspond to half of this value.
 In other words, models present in that region correspond to those images where the bright ring is displaced from the black hole shadow by more than the ring width.
 The fact that only a very small fraction of model images lie in that region shows that, even in non-Kerr metrics, ring-like images scale with the diameter of the black-hole shadow and, in the vast majority of cases, are not disjoint from it.